Cronos-Cub/CROCUB/README.md

 The CronosCub smart contract has undergone an internal audit, focusing on:

 - **Re-entrancy Protection**: Ensuring no vulnerabilities exist for re-entrancy attacks.
-- **Access Control**: Critical functions protected by `onlyOwner` modifier.
+- **Access Control**: Critical functions are protected by the `onlyOwner` modifier.
 - **State Management**: Correct handling of state variables and updates.
-- **Professional Audit Recommendation**: While the contract is deemed secure, a professional third-party audit is recommended for comprehensive security validation.
+- **Professional Audit Recommendation**: A professional third-party audit is recommended for comprehensive security validation.

 ## Features and Functions

-1. **ERC20 Compliance**: The contract follows the ERC20 standard, ensuring compatibility with wallets and exchanges.
+1. **ERC20 Compliance**: The contract adheres to the ERC20 standard, ensuring compatibility with wallets and exchanges.
-2. **Developer Vesting**: A scheduled vesting mechanism for developer tokens to align incentives with long-term project success.
+2. **Developer Vesting**: A vesting schedule for developer tokens to align incentives with long-term project success.
-3. **Community Token Distribution**: Functionality to distribute tokens to community members, supporting project engagement and growth, both manually and automatically.
+3. **Community Token Distribution**: Manual and automatic distribution of tokens to promote engagement and growth, particularly through the dusting mechanism.
 4. **Liquidity Provision**: Allocation of tokens to ensure sufficient liquidity on exchanges.

 ## Tokenomics